geeknik/my-awesome-stars/topics.md

 ## security-tools

+- [mercedes-benz/sechub](https://github.com/mercedes-benz/sechub) - SecHub provides a central API to test software with different security tools.
+- [cyproxio/mcp-for-security](https://github.com/cyproxio/mcp-for-security) - MCP for Security: A collection of Model Context Protocol servers for popular security tools like SQLMap, FFUF, NMAP, Masscan and more.
+Integrate security testing and penetration testing into AI workfl
 - [johnsaigle/scary-strings](https://github.com/johnsaigle/scary-strings) - Collection of wordlists containing dangerous function calls in many languages
 - [sgxgsx/BlueToolkit](https://github.com/sgxgsx/BlueToolkit) - BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
 Could be used in the vulnerability research,
 - [az0mb13/awesome-solana-security](https://github.com/az0mb13/awesome-solana-security) - A curated list of awesome Solana security resources